-Introducing a background blur to your photos can draw attention to a specific subject, such as an individual in a portrait or an item in a still life, while adding a professional flair to your image.
+Introducing a background blur to your photos can draw attention to a specific subject, such as an individual in a portrait or an item in a still life, while also adding a professional flair to your image.
 This beautiful background blur, also known as bokeh, can be achieved even after shooting your photo, thanks to advances in editing software.
-This guide will walk you through the process on iOS, Android, Windows, and MacOS.
+This guide will walk you through the process on iOS, Android, Windows, and macOS.

 If you haven’t taken your photograph yet, you can use Portrait Mode to automatically blur the background.
 Note that while this can sometimes work for other subjects, it’s best for photos of people.

 But if you didn’t shoot the photo in Portrait Mode, you can create the effect after the fact using an app.
 We like Snapseed in the App Store, which is a free app developed by Google.

 Step 1: Grant permission to access photos, then select the photo you wish to alter.

 Step 2: Select the Portrait button in the lower-right corner.

 Step 3: Drag your finger over the subject you wish to keep in focus.

 Step 4: If needed, adjust the Intensity and Brush size sliders to better aid your task.

 Step 5: Once finished, select the Check mark icon in the lower right.